 John, being acquainted with the high priest, may have hoped to have some influence on Jesus' behalf.
 By bringing Peter into the situation there would be two witnesses, John and Peter.

-Peter did not enter the court room, and we are not told if he was denied entry, or simply refused to enter.
+Peter did not go into the courtroom, and we are not told if he was denied entry, or just refused to enter.

 Peter's First Denial of Jesus